abhinavpurushu/Kaggle/README.md

 ## Disclaimer

 These solutions are for educational purposes.
-Please do not copy code for direct submission on LeetCode as it may violate their policies.
+Please do not copy code for direct submission on Kaggle as it may violate their policies.

 ---